KSP-KOS/KOS/_sources/math/direction.txt

  :func:`Q(x,y,z,rot)`                            Quaternion
  :func:`HEADING(dir,pitch)`                      Compass heading
  :func:`LOOKDIRUP(lookAt,lookUp)`                Looking along vector *lookAt*, rolled so that *lookUp* is upward.
- :func:`ANGLEAXIS(degress,axisVector)`           A rotation that would rotate the universe around an axis :func:`ROTATEFROMTO(fromVec,toVec)`             A rotation that would go from vectors fromVec to toVec :ref:`FACING         <Direction from suffix>`   From SHIP or TARGET :ref:`UP             <Direction from suffix>`   From SHIP
+ :func:`ANGLEAXIS(degrees,axisVector)`           A rotation that would rotate the universe around an axis :func:`ROTATEFROMTO(fromVec,toVec)`             A rotation that would go from vectors fromVec to toVec :ref:`FACING         <Direction from suffix>`   From SHIP or TARGET :ref:`UP             <Direction from suffix>`   From SHIP